The SHORT STORY:

-She starred as herself in the John Cameron Mitchell film Shortbus, which premiered at the Cannes Film Festival.
-Bitch went on to release her first solo album Make This Break This on Kill Rock Stars.
+She starred as Bitch in the John Cameron Mitchell film Shortbus, which premiered at the Cannes Film Festival.
+The artist went on to release her first solo album Make This Break This on Kill Rock Stars.

 In 2008, she started her own label, Short Story Records and released an ep B+TEC! with her Brooklyn-based rock trio Bitch +The Exciting Conclusion.